kasheshjaiin/matplotlib-challange/README.md

 - Infubinol and Ceftamin exhibited higher variability in tumor volumes.
 - Gender distribution among mice is balanced.

-## Recommendations

-- Validate observed differences with statistical tests.
-- Collaborate with domain experts for biological insights.
-- Explore additional variables for a more comprehensive analysis.

 ## How to Use

 1. Clone the repository.